Experiences with AI-assisted design

 Pencil

 Just when I thought that Stitch was perfect, I found Pencil.dev.
-The idea is similar to Stitch but it's a desktop application as opposed to a web one.
+The idea is similar to Stitch but it's a desktop application.
 I like the interface better, especially the fact that you see what the agents are designing in real time.
 The only downside is that it's limited to Claude models at the moment, which tend to perform worse in "creative" tasks where Gemini is better.
 However it did much better than Stitch on widget design and I used it to give a glow-up to my public transport widget.

 Transport widgets